ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento1/restrictfilefolder.md

 # Restrict File/Folder (URI)

-This guide is to show you how you can Password and or IP restrict a file or folder within your document root using NGiNX.
+This guide is to show you how you can Password and or IP restrict a file or folder within your document root using NGINX.

-We highly recommend restricting the Magento 1 admin URI so will use this as an example (mageadmin).
+We highly recommend restricting the Magento 1 admin URI so will use this as an example (`mageadmin`).

 ## htpasswd File

-For password restriction you need to generate a username and password before configuring NGiNX.
+For password restriction you need to generate a username and password before configuring NGINX.
 You can do this with the following command:

 ```bash
  ~]$ htpasswd -c /etc/nginx/conf.d/.htpasswd adminusername